Warriors President Rick Welts to leave after this season

 ”The first day I met Joe Lacob and Peter Guber, I wanted to be a part of building what I knew could be a special organization.
 We have the most talented staff in the industry, and we are poised for even greater success in the future.
 Personally, I am excited for my own next chapter.”

-Welts — the first openly gay executive in the NBA and major men’s professional sports — has spent 46 seasons in the NBA, beginning as a Seattle SuperSonics locker room attendant.
-He also worked for the Phoenix Suns.
+Welts – the first openly gay executive in the NBA and major men’s professional sports – has spent 46 seasons in the league, beginning as a Seattle SuperSonics ball boy and locker room attendant.
+He worked for the Suns before coming to Northern California.

+”It meant a lot to me, just him breaking down that barrier took a lot of guts, because no sports executive had ever done so,” Kerr said of Welts’ decision a decade ago to come out as gay.

+”Now, Rick looks back on it and it’s funny when talking to him about it now it doesn’t seem like a big deal, but back then it was a big deal.
+And as he always says it opened up so many more doors for him than he ever could have imagined.
+It meant so much to so many people.
+It meant so much to me on a personal level because it’s just crucial to see everybody out there – whether it’s friends, family, acquaintances or people you don’t know – it’s so crucial for them to feel comfortable in their own skin and to feel confident that they will have opportunities.”